LeeMerrow/Pokemon-Popularity/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/98/International_Pok%C3%A9mon_logo.svg" alt="pokemon banner" width="500" height="300">

 ## About
-What makes a Pokemon Popular?
+What makes a Pokemon popular?
 Let's dig in and see what we can find out.
 We will be looking at the video game series developed by Game Freak and published by Nintendo.
 This is my Capstone Project for Code:Louisville

 Here are the Pokemon attributes we will be looking at to see how they correlate with their popularity: